Crayon Shin-chan: International releases

 The series was first dubbed into English by Vitello Productions in Burbank, California through 2001–2002, when TV Asahi and Lacey Entertainment decided to market the series worldwide.
 During the early 2000s, it ran on Fox Kids (and later Jetix) in the United Kingdom, on Fox Kids in Australia, on Channel i in Singapore and on RTÉ Two in the Republic of Ireland.
 Subtitled versions also aired on Stöd 2 in Iceland and on Arutz HaYeladim in Israel.
 RTÉ Two has not shown the series since 2005, and on Jetix UK, the series was eventually relegated to shorts in-between programs, as a slot-filler.
 The dub is of American origin, with veteran voice actors such as Kath Soucie, Russi Taylor, Grey DeLisle, Pat Fraley, Eric Loomis and Anndi McAfee playing the characters.
 Soucie voiced Shin and Misae.

-In 2003, Phuuz entertainment inc. was commissioned by Lacey Entertainment to continue in similar style as the Vitello dub.
+In 2003, Phuuz entertainment inc. was commissioned by Lacey Entertainment and TV Asahi to continue in a similar style as the Vitello dub.
 But their episodes featured a new cast of voice artists (among others Diane Michelle, Julie Maddalena, Peter Doyle).

 52 episodes have been produced of the Vitello dub and 52 episodes of the Phuuz dub.
 Vitello and Phuuz episodes lasted on an average 21 minutes and contained three segments of 5 to 7 minutes.
 Some of the dubs of the series used the Vitello dub as the source for the dubbing.
 Some dubs also dubbed the Phuuz dub afterwards.

-Funimation acquired the Shin-chan North America license in 2006.
+Funimation (now Crunchyroll, LLC) acquired the Shin-chan North America license in 2006.
 As per all international licenses for the series, TV Asahi remained a licensing partner for North America.

 Funimation's version features a Texas-based cast of voice actors.
 Funimation's dub takes many liberties with the source material and was heavily Americanized.
 Similar to the Vitello dub, episodes of the series were dubbed out of their original order, and segments were reordered.
 Additionally, many characters had their names changed to American-sounding ones.
 Many sexual references, dark humor, and references to current popular American culture were added.
 For example, in one scene, Ai and Penny argue over which one of them is Jessica Simpson (whose first album was not released until 1999) and which one is Ashlee Simpson (whose first album was not released until 2004), which is very different from the original Japanese script that dealt with many social issues within Japan at the time.
 At least two episodes reference Rudy Giuliani and his unsuccessful bid for president.